Madelyn, From the Philippines, Teaching at an International School in DubaiBy Krzl Light Nuñes

 October 14, 2020

-At a young age, Bridge grad, Madelyn Addatu, found her calling in the teaching field – a path that eventually led her to earn a doctorate degree and land a teaching position in the United Arab Emirates, where she’s been living for the last five years.
-We interviewed her about adapting to major changes in her professional life, such as relocating abroad, learning a new curriculum, and coping with the current global pandemic.
+At a young age, Bridge TEFL course grad Madelyn Addatu found her calling as a teacher – a path that eventually led her to earn a doctorate degree and land a teaching position in the United Arab Emirates, where she’s been living for the last five years.
+She talks about adapting to major changes in her professional life, such as relocating abroad, learning a new curriculum, and coping with the pandemic.

 Can you tell us a bit about yourself, Madelyn?

 I’m from the Philippines.
-At St. Paul University Philippines, an internationally recognized institution in my home country, I took up a Bachelor in Secondary Education (major in English) for my undergraduate degree, and a Master of Science in Teaching (major in English), and eventually a Doctor of Philosophy in Education (major in Educational Management) for my postgraduate degrees.
+At St. Paul University Philippines, an internationally recognized institution in my home country, I undertook a Bachelor in Secondary Education (major in English) for my undergraduate degree and a Master of Science in Teaching (major in English), and eventually a Doctor of Philosophy in Education (major in Educational Management), for my postgraduate degrees.

 How did you get into teaching?